Lab 4: Advanced Scripting

 1. Find()

-• Ex: In the Basic Scripting Lab, the GameObject for the player in the scene was named “Player”.
+• Ex: In the previous lab, the GameObject for the player in the scene was named “Player”.
 Thus, if we write

 foo = GameObject.Find(‘Player’);

-• This method is considered inefficient.
-For the work you do in this class, optimization is not a big deal so using this method is fine.
+• This method is considered inefficient, but for this class optimization is not a big deal so using this method is fine.
 If you do want to try optimizing, you could potentially call this method once in the Start() method and then store a reference to what you found in the script

 • More commonly used is GameObject.FindWithTag(), to avoid having to change your code if you decide to rename a GameObject in the Inspector.